pmqs/Info-ZIP-Family-Tree-for-UnZip/aes_wg/README_AES_WG.txt

       #include <limits.h> instead of "limits.h" in aes.h.

+      Changing some "long" types to "int" or "sha1_32t" in hmac.c and hmac.h to accommodate systems (like Mac OS X on Intel) where a 64-bit "long" type caused bad results.

 Comments in the code identify the changes.
 (Look for "Info-ZIP".)
-The original files are preserved in an "original_files" subdirectory, for reference.
+The original files are preserved in an "orig" subdirectory, for reference.

    The name "IZ_AES_WG" (Info-ZIP AES WinZip/Gladman) is used by Info-ZIP to identify our implementation of WinZip AES encryption of Zip